 11. Your greatest assignment is preparation.
 Most big mistakes in young adult lives somehow involve trading preparation for pretend.
 In other words, rather than really preparing for God’s best in His time, let’s just rush forward and pretend we’re there already.
 Bad decision.
 Stick with the preparation of youth!
 You’ll be WAY ahead of the rest of the planet when life demands the most of you.
 (Galatians 6:9, “And let us not be weary in well doing: for in due season we shall reap, if we faint not.”)

-12. Your greatest asset is godly authorities.
+12. Your greatest asset is godly authorities, advisors, and counselors.
 God has given every life some good authority—even if some authorities have let you down.
 Somebody in your life will help you make right choices, avoid wrong, and see clearly through the fog of youth.
 One of the best decisions you could make is to trust godly authorities.
 Question them—fine—then listen to the answers they give and follow their advice!
 Godly authorities have no desire to control you, but they do want to protect you!
 (Exodus 20:12, “Honour thy father and thy mother: that thy days may be long upon the land which the LORD thy God giveth thee.”)